fonnesbeck/PyMC3_EUSS/README.md

 ## Software Installation

 Running PyMC3 requires a working Python3 interpreter, preferably Python 3.6.
-A complete Python installation for Mac OSX, Linux and Windows can most easily be obtained by downloading and installing the free [`Anaconda Python Distribution`](https://www.continuum.io/downloads) by ContinuumIO.
+A complete Python installation for Mac OSX, Linux and Windows can most easily be obtained by downloading and installing the free [`Anaconda Python Distribution`](https://www.continuum.io/downloads) by ContinuumIO. **If possible, please have your Python environment ste up prior to the course.**

 `PyMC3` can be installed using `conda`, a package management tool that is bundled with Anaconda.
 PyMC3 also depends on several third-party Python packages which will be automatically installed when installing via `conda`.
 The four required dependencies are: `Theano`, `NumPy`, `SciPy`, `Matplotlib`, and `joblib`.
 To take full advantage of PyMC3, the optional dependencies `seaborn`, `pandas` and `Patsy` should also be installed.
 You can install PyMC3 and its dependencies by cloning this repository: